Al-Qaida / Al-Qaeda (The Base)

-- U.S. intelligence officials now think al-Qaeda's senior leadership is trying to regroup in lawless tribal regions just inside Pakistan, near the Afghan border, inside Pakistani cities or in Iran.
+- U.S. intelligence officials think al-Qaeda's senior leadership tried to regroup in lawless tribal regions just inside Pakistan, near the Afghan border, inside Pakistani cities or in Iran.

 - Al-Qaeda has autonomous underground cells in some 100 countries, including the United States, officials say.
 Law enforcement has broken up al-Qaeda cells in the United Kingdom, the United States, Italy, France, Spain, Germany, Albania, Uganda, and elsewhere.

 The leader of Al-Qaeda, Ayman al-Zawahiri, said in September 2014 the group had launched a new off-shoot in the Indian sub-continent.
 The new organization aims to create a Muslim caliphate in Burma, Bangladesh and parts of India.
 The information was conveyed in a video message that the Islamist extremist movement posted online.
 The footage, which was found in online jihadist forums by the SITE terrorism monitoring group, said Al-Qaeda would fight to revive the caliphate.